spellerberg/quire-rife/content/chapter6.md

 208 (101) Thomas Rife Record, 36th Texas Cavalry Regiment
 209 (101) Thomas Rife Record, 36th Texas Cavalry Regiment
-210(613, wrong number) San Antonio to El Paso Route, Map # 1004J, Map Collection, Texas State Library and Archives, Austin, Texas.
+210(613, wrong number) San Antonio to El Paso Route, Map # 1004J, *Map Collection,* ARIS-TSLAC
-211 (534) United States War Department, The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies, Series 1, Vol. 15: 1033
+211 (534) United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol. 15: 1033

 Federal troops attacked Skillman’s company.

 212 (467, p.
-151) Carlysle Graham Raht, The Romance of Davis Mountains and Big Bend Country: A History, (El Paso: The Rahtbooks Company, 1919), 151
+151) Carlysle Graham Raht, *The Romance of Davis Mountains and Big Bend Country: A History,* (El Paso: The Rahtbooks Company, 1919), 151
 213 (261) Report of Capt.
 A.H.
 French to Brig.
 Gen. James H. Carleton, May 5,1864 Commander, Entry 3165, Letters Received, File 18F 1864, Records of the United States Army Continental Command, 1821-1920, RG 393, NARA
-214 (262, pp. 199-201) Roy L. Swift and Leavitt Corning Jr., Three Roads to Chihuahua: The Great Wagon Roads that Opened the Southwest, 1823-1883, (Austin: Eakin Press, 1988), 199-201; (534, p.
-880) United States War Department, The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies, Series 1, Vol. 34: 880
+214 (262, pp. 199-201) Roy L. Swift and Leavitt Corning Jr., *Three Roads to Chihuahua: The Great Wagon Roads that Opened the Southwest, 1823-1883,* (Austin: Eakin Press, 1988), 199-201; (534, p.
+880) United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol. 34: 880
 215 (261) Capt.
 A.H.
 French to Brig.
 Gen. James H. Carleton, May 5,1864
-216 (14) The San Antonio Light, February 23, 1887
+216 (14) *The San Antonio Light,* February 23, 1887
-217 (681) San Antonio Express, August 11, 1881
+217 (681) *San Antonio Express,* August 11, 1881
 218 (262, p.
-356, note 60) Swift and Leavitt Corning Jr., Three Roads to Chihuahua, 356, note 60
+356, note 60) Swift and Leavitt Corning Jr., *Three Roads to Chihuahua,* 356, note 60

 Confederate soldiers in Texas were paroled after the surrender.

 219 (582, p.
-13) Richter, The Army in Texas During Reconstruction, 13
+13) Richter, *The Army in Texas During Reconstruction,* 13
 220 (149, p.
-140) Evans, Confederate Military History, Vol. XI: 140
+140) Evans, *Confederate Military History,* Vol. XI: 140
-221 (677) Combined Service Record of Confederate Soldiers from Texas Units, NARA M323 222 (101) Thomas Rife Record, 36th Texas Cavalry Regiment 223 (781, pp. i-iii) Anonymous, Special Presidential Pardons for Confederate Soldiers: A listing of former Confederate soldiers requesting full pardon from President Andrew Johnson, Mountain Press, (Signal Mountain, Tennessee: Mountain Press, 1999), i-iii
+221 (677) Samuel Lytle Record, 36th Texas Cavalry Regiment, Combined Service Record of Confederate Soldiers from Texas Units, NARA M323
+222 (101) Thomas Rife Record, 36th Texas Cavalry Regiment
+223 (781, pp. i-iii) Anonymous, *Special Presidential Pardons for Confederate Soldiers: A listing of former Confederate soldiers requesting full pardon from President Andrew Johnson,* Mountain Press, (Signal Mountain, Tennessee: Mountain Press, 1999), i-iii
-224 (418, pp. 578-80) United States War Department, The War of the Rebellion: a compilation of the official records of the Union and Confederate armies, (Washington, DC: Government Printing Office), Series 1-Volume 1: 578-580
+224 (418, pp. 578-80) United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* , Series 1-Volume 1: 578-580
 225 (636, p.
-258) McDonald, Jose Antonio Navarro, 258
+258) McDonald, *Jose Antonio Navarro,* 258
 226 (70, p.
-35) Vinton Lee James, Frontier and Pioneer Recollections, (San Antonio: Artes Graficas, 1938), 35; (218, p.
-175) Florence Johnson Scott, Old Rough and Ready on the Rio Grande, Waco, Texas: Texian Press, 1969), 175
+35) Vinton Lee James, *Frontier and Pioneer Recollections,* (San Antonio: Artes Graficas, 1938), 35; (218, p.
+175) Scott, *Old Rough and Ready on the Rio Grande, 175
 227 (581, p.
-313) Jay Wertz and Edwin C. Bearss, Smithsonian’s Great Battles and Battlefields of the Civil War, 313; (601, p.
-112) Swanson, Atlas of the Civil War Month by Month, 112
+313) Jay Wertz and Edwin C. Bearss, *Smithsonian’s Great Battles and Battlefields of the Civil War,* 313; (601, p.
+112) Swanson, *Atlas of the Civil War Month by Month,* 112
-228 (1412) Houston Tri-Weekly Telegraph, June 30, 1865
+228 (1412) *Houston Tri-Weekly Telegraph,* June 30, 1865
 229 (781, p.
-149) Anonymous, Special Presidential Pardons for Confederate Soldiers: A listing of former Confederate soldiers requesting full pardon from President Andrew Johnson, 149
+149) Anonymous, *Special Presidential Pardons for Confederate Soldiers: A listing of former Confederate soldiers requesting full pardon from President Andrew Johnson,* 149